-A detailed list of possible 2017 Practice Symposia Tracks with descriptions is available on the Practice Symposia page.
+A detailed list of possible 2018 Practice Symposia categories with descriptions is available on the Practice Symposia page.

 Workshop and Practice Symposia Topic and Speaker Selections:

-The content of the Workshops and Practice Symposia sessions are intended to reinforce the Integrated Program Management (IPM) Workshop theme of IPPM: Future Dimensions of Integration.
+The content of the Workshops and Practice Symposia sessions are intended to reinforce the Integrated Program Management (IPM) Workshop theme of Providing Intelligent Pathways for Management and Leadership.